jasongyorog/PolyCal/README.md

 This is a colorful, text-based calendar widget for Android.

-The color coding is inteded to be especially useful for people who must coordinate multiple calendars.
+The color coding is intended to be especially useful for people who must coordinate multiple calendars.

 It is relatively simple, at least by Android project standards, and attempts